prateeksawhney97/Detecting-Lane-Lines-P1/Finding Lane Lines - Project 1.md

 ### Modification:

 The draw_lines() function has to be modified in order to extrapolate the lane lines.
-For this, I created two dictionaries and iterated over all lines returned by Hough transform to find the longest.
-I stored its slope and intercept too in the dictionary after which I plotted this longest found line on the image.
-This procedure is repeated for both the left lane and the right lane.
-As the axis orientation in the image is different, left lane must have a positive slope (slope>0) and right lane must have the negative sloped (slope<0).
+For this,